naher94/rehanbutt.com/about.md

       <p class="description">Spoke about the current landscape of user experience design, what it means and where I see the field going as well as how to get into the field coming from a non-design background.</p>
     </div>
     <div class="speaking-item">
-      <h3>Getting into Entrepreneurship</h3>
+      <h3>Starting a Company as a Student</h3>
       <p class="date">March 2018</p>
-      <p class="description">Spoke to the class about what it means to be a young entrepreneur.
+      <p class="description">Spoke to the entrepreneurship class about what it means to be a young entrepreneur.
 Finding a problem you are passionate about solving and how you turn that passion into a business.</p>
     </div>
     <div class="speaking-item">
-      <h3>Architecture Seminar</h3>
+      <h3>Personal Branding: Sharing a Story Through Your Work</h3>
       <p class="date">Feburary 2018</p>
       <p class="description">Spoke to the group about what it means to create a personal brand identity.
-Talking about visual identity as well as the bigger brand system that can be portrayed throughout all of their work.
+Talking about visual identity and creating a brand systems that can be portrayed throughout their work.
 As well as having a design critique around existing student brands.</p>
     </div>
     <div class="speaking-item">
       <div class="brand-logo-container" id="aia">